slatedocs/slate/source/index.html.md

 callback_url | string | The full url (including the scheme `http://` or `https://`) of the callback when the task is completed. instruction | string | The plaintext instruction of how to transcribe the attachment. attachment_type | string | One of `text`, `image`, `video`, `audio`, `website`, or `pdf`.
-Describes what type of file the attachment is. attachment | string | The attachment to be categorized.
+Describes what type of file the attachment is. attachment | string | The attachment to be transcribed.
 If `attachment_type` is `text`, then it should be plaintext.
 Otherwise, it should be a URL pointing to the attachment. fields | dictionary | A dictionary corresponding to the fields to be transcribed.
 Keys are the keys you'd like the fields to be returned under, and values are descriptions to be shown to human workers. row_fields (optional) | dictionary | If your transcription requires a transcription of a variable number of row items, then this dictionary describes the fields for these rows.
 The format is the same as `fields`,